 “Swasthi Samastha Bhuvivikyatha”.

-- Queen Abbakka was the devotee of this temple and she has donated Jaladhani about 450 years back.
+- Also, Queen Abbakka was the devotee of this temple and she donated Jaladhani about 450 years ago.
 It is well preserved in the temple and used during Jathra festval.

-- The Jathra Mahotsava is the grand festival held here.
+- The Jathra Mahotsava is the grand festival in the temple.
 It is a 7 days ritual with many a poojas and splendour.

-- Laksha Deepotsava in the temple is held in Tula masa.
+- Laksha Deepotsava is another important festival of the temple, and takes place in Tula masa.
 On the day Kshetra pooja is held in the beginning and then Appada pooje and Ranga pooja of Sri Siddivinayaka is held.

 - On the day of Shivarathri, Shiva pooja, Ranga pooja rituals are held and Bhootabali is given.
 After this the archaka of Holla sect seeks the blessing of the Main Deity for offering prasada to Kattige i.e., for Nagabana.

-- By air: Mangalore International Airport at Kenjar is the nearest airport to the temple located at a distance of about 41 Kms.
+- Air: Mangalore International Airport at Kenjar is the nearest airport about 41 Km away.

-- By rail: Mangalore is the Major Railway Station nearest to the temple located at a distance of about 13 Kms from the temple.
-The Ullala Railway Station is located near the temple at a distance of 1 Km from the temple.
+- Rail: Mangalore is the Major Railway Station nearest to the temple, about 13 Km.
+The Ullala Railway Station is 1 Km from the temple.

-- By road: Someshwara (Mangalore City Bus services ) Bus stop is at a walking distance from the temple.
-Regular bus services are available.
+- Road: Someshwara Bus stop is at a walking distance from the temple.

 - The Gateway Hotel of Old Port Road is another place to check in.
 It has a fitness centre and an outside pool which guests enjoy.